bland3man/Copy-Profile/README.md

 # Copy-Profile
-This is intended to actually copy a user's profile from one machine to another
+This is intended to actually copy a user's profile from one machine to another.

+In my original code I wanted to copy a single user's profile from one computer to another.
+I did have another script working to copy multiple users, but this focuses on a single user.

 Please use very carefully.
 This has the potential to crash.